AlirezaHabibi2010/AlirezaHabibi2010/README.md

 <h1 align="center">Hi 👋, I'm Alireza Habibi</h1>
-<h3 align="center">A passionate Data Scientist</h3>
+<h3 align="center">A passionate Data Scientist and Full Stack Developer</h3>

-Creative, motivated and curious creator, eager to learn and grow in a role as a Data Scientist.
-Analytical and computational skills, as well as creative thinking, attention to detail, and the ability to work well in a team, are all characteristics strongly associated with me.
-I have learned a lot about different programming languages and have gained valuable skills in data analysis and machine learning.
-Data cleansing, ETL pipelines, Big Data, and cloud services were among my experiences.
+I am a creative, motivated, and curious individual with a strong passion for both data science and web development.
+With my analytical and computational skills, attention to detail, and ability to work well in a team, I am well-equipped to excel in roles as a Data Scientist and Web Developer.
+I have gained valuable experience in data analysis, machine learning, data cleansing, ETL pipelines, Big Data, and cloud services.
+By merging my expertise in these areas, I am eager to contribute to projects that leverage the power of data analysis, machine learning, and web development to deliver innovative solutions.